Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 - Assets
 - Streaming Locators

+## Pre requisits

+1. You need to know your RMS host name and be able to login to RMS console.
+You can find how to do that using [these instructions](how-to-get-credentials.md)
+2. Your AMS storage accounts need to be registered in your RMS instance.
+Use [these instructions](custom-storage.md) to do that.

 ## Get AMS credentials

 1. Open the Azure Portal and navigate to the AMS account that needs to be migrated.